 The Company's 2018 Employee Stock Purchase Plan (the "ESPP") allows eligible employees to purchase shares of the Company's common stock through payroll deductions at the price equal to 85% of the lesser of the fair market value of the stock as of the first date or the ending date of each six month offering period.
 The offer period generally commences in May and November.
 On March 26, 2020, the Company's Compensation Committee approved the amendment of the terms of future offerings under the ESPP which, among other things, increased the maximum number of shares that may be purchased on any single purchase date, provided for automatic enrollment in a new offering, and provided that the offering which commenced in May 2020 be twelve months in duration and consist of two purchase periods.
 The fair value of the ESPP shares is estimated using the Black-Scholes option pricing model, which is being amortized over the requisite service period.
-The Company issued 74,685 shares and 99,086 shares under the ESPP during the nine months ended September 30, 2020 and September 30, 2019, respectively, representing approximately \$1.0 million and \$1.3 million in employee contributions.
-As of September 30, 2020 and December 31, 2019, total accumulated ESPP related employee payroll deductions amounted to \$0.7 million and \$0.2 million, respectively, which were included within accrued compensation and related expenses in the condensed consolidated balance sheets.
+The Company issued 74,685 shares and 99,086 shares under the ESPP, representing approximately \$1.0 million and \$1.3 million in employee contributions for six months ended June 30, 2020 and June 30, 2019, respectively.
+As of June 30, 2020 and December 31, 2019, total accumulated ESPP related employee payroll deductions amounted to \$0.2 million and \$0.2 million, respectively, which were included within accrued compensation and related expenses in the condensed consolidated balance sheets.